drhammed/summarization_tool/README.md

 - Create credentials (OAuth 2.0 Client IDs) and download the credentials.json file.

 - Place the credentials.json file in the project directory.
-For a full instruction on this, see my (GDriveOps python package0[https://pypi.org/project/GDriveOps/]
+For a full instruction on this, see my [GDriveOps python package](https://pypi.org/project/GDriveOps/)

 2. OpenAI API Key:

-Obtain an API key from (OpenAI)[https://platform.openai.com/apps].
+Obtain an API key from [OpenAI](https://platform.openai.com/apps).

 Set the environment variable My_OpenAI_API_key with your API key.